picosh/official-blog/status/status-012.md

 It's been awhile.

-We recently received a huge influx of users because of a recent advertising push that resulted in us hitting the front page of hackernews.
+We recently received a huge influx of users because of an advertising push that resulted in us hitting the front page of hackernews.

 We put $25 into reddit ads which resulted in: